-Within our National Division, our Director of Strategic Coordination and Research performs this vital work for all our members.
+Within our National Division, our Director of Strategic Coordination and Research supports the work we do with all our allies, providing information, research, coordinating strategic partnerships and campaigns, or establishing links to effectively communicate within the rail industry.

 Sometimes, that means working with labor economists and other experts on putting together forecasts of our industry and our economy that inform our bargaining strategies.
+Other times, it may be evaluating trends on Wall Street, assessing the campaigns of other unions, or understanding the underlying issues behind a railroad's bargaining positions.
 We may work with legal counsel to navigate specific conditions within existing laws or to address potential railroad mergers and realignments.

 As a union, we are stronger together.
 As one of many unions in America, we can amplify our members' power in coalition with our brothers and sisters in all crafts and industries across our country.
-Our Strategic Coordination & Research Department ensures we can do that effectively on behalf of our members while also ensuring their voices are heard.
+Our Strategic Coordination & Research Department ensures we can do that effectively on behalf of our members, while also ensuring their voices are heard.